Skip to main content

 Figure 7.3.2 Shield Volcano Cut-Away

 At the summit of the shield volcano a fire fountain emerges from the main vent.
-A small amount of tephra also forms a cloud above the fire fountain and haze of vog (volcanic smog) has collected downwind in the prevailing wind direction.
-Multiple lava flows issue from the fire fountain and flow down the volcano flanks.
+A small amount of tephra forms a cloud above the fire fountain and haze of vog (volcanic smog) has collected downwind in the prevailing wind direction.
+Multiple lava flows issue from the fire fountain and flow down the volcano's flanks.
 Active flows are surrounded by cooled lava flow fields.
 Some lava flows through a lava tube, which is covered by dark, hardened lava except in a few places.
 In one place a lava flow emerges from a tube at a breakout.
-Laze plumes emanate from locations where flows enter the ocean.
+Laze plumes emanate from locations where lava flows enter the ocean.

 Figure 7.3.3 Cinder Cone Cut-Away